Civil Service Race Forum

-The Civil Service Race Forum (CS Race Forum) is a collaborative group of staff networks working towards advancing diversity and equality for Black, Asian & Minority Ethnic (BAME) minorities in the Civil Service and its agencies.
+The Civil Service Race Forum (CSRF) is a collaborative group of Civil Service BAME staff networks working towards advancing diversity and equality for ethnic minorities in the Civil Service, partner organisations and its arms-length bodies.

 Our aims are to: